-In most personal injury cases, the court’s main goal is to find out who was responsible for an accident.
+In most personal injury cases, the court’s main goal is to find out who was responsible for the accident.

 Based on that, the court will order that the at-fault individual must pay damages to any victims of the crash.

 In Virginia, however, this process works

 That’s because Virginia law maintains a hard-line interpretation of “contributory negligence.”

 While auto accidents will be our main frame of reference, keep in mind that contributory negligence is relevant for any and all personal injury cases in Virginia.